ansible-collections/community.sops/docs/docsite/rst/guide.rst

 Afterwards, you will have a CSR ``ansible.com.csr`` for the encrypted private key ``keys/private_key.pem.sops``.

-If you want to use Ansible to generate (or update) the encrypted private key, you can use the :ref:`community.crypto.openssl_privatekey_pipe module <ansible_collections.community.crypto.openssl_privatekey_pipe_module>` to generate (or update) the private key, and use the :ref:`community.sops.sops_encrypt module <ansible_collections.community.sops.sops_encrypt_module>` to write it to disk in encrypted form:
+If you want to use Ansible to generate (or update) the encrypted private key, you can use the :ansplugin:`community.crypto.openssl_privatekey_pipe module <community.crypto.openssl_privatekey_pipe#module>` to generate (or update) the private key, and use the :ansplugin:`community.sops.sops_encrypt module <community.sops.sops_encrypt#module>` to write it to disk in encrypted form:

 .. code-block:: yaml+jinja